gerryli0214/simple-editor/README.md

 # simple-editor

-This is a rich editor base on prosemirror!
+This is a rich editor!